Eric-936/todo-list-web/README.md

 ## Caching Design (Redis)

-- Invalidation: any create/update/delete clears the corresponding `todo:{id}` and all `todos:list:*`; stats key `todos:stats` is also cleared on data changes
+What we cache and how it works (simple overview):

+- What is cached
+	- Single item: GET `/api/todos/{id}`
+	- Lists: GET `/api/todos` with filters/search + pagination
+	- Stats: GET `/api/todos/stats`

+- TTL
+	- Default 30 seconds (configurable via `CACHE_TTL`)

+- Cache flow
+	- GET: check Redis first → hit returns cached payload; miss queries DB and then sets cache
+	- WRITE (create/update/delete):
+		- delete `todo:{id}` for the affected item (if applicable)
+		- delete all `todos:list:*` (list caches) to keep lists consistent
+		- delete `todos:stats` so stats are recalculated next time

+- Failure handling
-- Graceful degradation: if Redis is unavailable, the app falls back to DB reads with logs (no crashes)
+	- If Redis is unavailable, the app logs the error and proceeds with DB reads (no request fails due to cache)

 <!-- Redis startup instructions are covered in Quick Start (Homebrew only) -->